Sleeping Bear Dunes National Lakeshore: Municipalities within protected area

+History

+Prehistory

+The landscape within the park was formed during the Wisconsin glaciation during the Last Glacial Period, approximately 10,000–14,000 years ago.
+The dunes themselves are not a true dune, but a perched dune, a thin layer of wind-blown sand perched upon a large deposit of glacial debris.
+Over time, the dunes have slowly migrated eastward.

+Recent history

-The park was authorized on October 21, 1970.
+In 1962, Senator Philip Hart first introduced a bill to create Sleeping Bear Dunes National Park.
+The park finally was authorized on October 21, 1970.
 The park's creation was controversial because it involved the transfer of private property to public ownership.
-The federal government's stance at the time was that the Great Lakes were the "third coast" and had to be preserved much like Cape Hatteras or Point Reyes, which are National Seashores.
-The residents living in what is now Sleeping Bear Dunes National Lakeshore believed themselves to be stewards of the land and did not want it to be overrun by tourists.
+The federal government's stance at the time was that the Great Lakes were the "third coast" and had to be preserved much like Cape Hatteras National Seashore or Point Reyes National Seashore.
+The residents living in what is now Sleeping Bear Dunes National Lakeshore believed themselves stewards of the land and did not want it to be overrun by tourists.
 The government eventually won out, in part by supporting the local schools to offset the lost property tax revenue and by including North Manitou Island in the national lakeshore area.

 In 2014, 32500 acre of the park were formally designated as the Sleeping Bear Dunes Wilderness by the Sleeping Bear Dunes National Lakeshore Conservation and Recreation Act.
 This was the first wilderness protection bill to be passed by the United States Congress in five years.

-History of the name
+In 2022, a man from Frankfort illegally diverted the mouth of the Platte River, allowing the river to meet Lake Michigan at a more direct angle.
+Charges were filed against the man in 2023.

+Etymology

 The park is named after an Ojibwe legend of the sleeping bear.
 According to the legend, an enormous forest fire on the western shore of Lake Michigan drove a mother bear and her two cubs into the lake for shelter, determined to reach the opposite shore.
-After many miles of swimming, the two cubs lagged behind.
+After many miles of swimming, the two cubs lagged.
 When the mother bear reached the shore, she waited on the top of a high bluff.
-The exhausted cubs drowned in the lake, but the mother bear stayed and waited in hopes that her cubs would finally appear.
+The exhausted cubs drowned in the lake, but the mother bear stayed and waited, hoping that her cubs would finally appear.
 Impressed by the mother bear's determination and faith, the Great Spirit created two islands (North and South Manitou islands) to commemorate the cubs, and the winds buried the sleeping bear under the sands of the dunes where she waits to this day.
-The "bear" was a small tree-covered knoll at the top edge of the bluff that, from the water, had the appearance of a sleeping bear.
+The "bear" was a small tree-covered knoll at the top edge of the bluff that appeared like a sleeping bear from the water.
 Wind and erosion have caused the "bear" to be greatly reduced in size over the years.